Al Hurricane: Recording and touring (1960s–1970s)

 A few years later, in 1967, he released his first album, titled Mi Saxophone.
 The two lead singles off that album were "Sentimiento" and its eponymous song "Mi Saxophone".
 "Sentimiento" had already been released in 1965 as a single.
 In 1986 Selena Quintanilla covered "Sentimientos" for her album "Alpha."These early recordings were recorded on equipment purchased from Norman Petty, that Buddy Holly recorded on.
 This recording equipment gave the recordings their signature 50s sound.

-He began to perform outside the New Mexico music scene, performing in throughout the American Southwest and Western United States in Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming; he even toured Northern Mexico in Baja California, Chihuahua, Coahuila, Durango, Mexico City, Nuevo León, Sonora, and Tamaulipas.
-In fact, it was on his way to a concert in Denver, Colorado. on November 1, 1969, where he got into a car accident in which he lost his right-eye.
-This did not deter him from pursuing his musical career, instead it gave him his unique performing look, an eye-patch across his right eye.
-He even went on to play other American cities in other regions such as Chicago and Miami; Al Hurricane has even played internationally in the cities of Asunción, Buenos Aires, and Málaga.
+He began to perform outside the New Mexico music scene, performing throughout the American Southwest and Western United States including Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming; he even toured Northern Mexico in Baja California, Chihuahua, Coahuila, Durango, Mexico City, Nuevo León, Sonora, and Tamaulipas.
+He went on to play other American cities in other regions such as Chicago and Miami, and internationally in the cities of Asunción, Buenos Aires, and Málaga.
+On his way to a concert in Denver, Colorado. on November 1, 1969, he got into a car accident in which he lost his right eye.
+This did not deter him from pursuing his musical career; instead, it gave him a signature performing look featuring an eye-patch across his right eye.

 Al recorded several albums from 1967 to 1974, these included three albums recorded around 1973; Canciones del Alma, Sigue Cantando, and Corridos Canta.
 These were each Spanish language releases, which continued to blend the sounds of New Mexico, the Southwestern United States'.
 The Latin, folk, and country/western sound was a hit each of the three communities of fans.
 Both Chicano and Country venues would be popular spots for Al Hurricane to play his music.

 Another release at the time, Instrumentales con Al Hurricane, saw Al return to his old instrumental rock style of music.

 In 1974, Al Hurricane saw two major milestones. his first full-length collaborative album with his brother Tiny Morrie; Para Las Madrecitas, the album is a tribute album to their mom, and a tribute to mothers in general.
 It also saw "Sentimiento", his first hit single, selling its two-hundred-and-fifty-thousandth copy.